Updated Mar 01, 2026

 For mobile app publishing, navigate to Settings > Publish to generate builds for iOS and Android.
 You'll need an Apple Developer account ($99 per year) and a Google Play Console account ($25 one-time fee).
 Follow Adalo's instructions to complete the process.
 Use TestFlight (iOS) and Google's testing platform to test your builds thoroughly before submitting them to the app stores.

-Keep in mind that publishing requires an Adalo paid plan, starting at $45/month.
+Publishing requires an Adalo paid plan, starting at $36/month—which includes unlimited database records and no usage-based charges.
+This predictable pricing means no surprise bills as your barbershop grows and accumulates more bookings.
 Once your app is live, monitor its analytics dashboard daily to track user behavior, identify popular screens, and address bugs promptly.
-This ensures your app remains functional and provides a great experience for users.

 Conclusion